-Ensure that development standards, design guidelines, level of service standards, public facility plans and funding strategies support focused development within the Northwest Fircrest CoLI.
+Ensure that form-based codes, development standards, design guidelines, level of service standards, public facility plans, and funding strategies support focused development within the 19th and Mildred Countywide Center.

-Recognize the Northwest Fircrest CoLI in all relevant local, regional policy, planning and programming forums.
+Recognize the 19th and Mildred Countywide Center in all relevant local, regional policy, planning and programming forums.

-Leverage local, regional, state and federal agency funding for needed public facilities and services within the Northwest Fircrest CoLI.
+Leverage local, regional, state, and federal agency funding for needed public facilities and services within the 19th and Mildred Countywide Center.
 Give priority to this center for multimodal transportation projects that will increase mobility to, from and within this center.